This post may contain affiliate links, from which we earn an income.

 Dettifoss is a spectacular waterfall, located in the otherworldy landscapes of the enormous Vatnajökull National Park, and fed by the powerful glacier river Jökulsá á Fjöllum.
-At 100 metres wide and with a 44 metre drop into Jökulsárgljúfur Canyon, the waterfall has the second most powerful water flow in Europe.
+At 100 meters wide and with a 44-metre drop into Jökulsárgljúfur Canyon, the waterfall has the second most powerful water flow in Europe.

-Just a few kilometres from Dettifoss is Selfoss, a smaller but equally beautiful waterfall.
+Just a few kilometers from Dettifoss is Selfoss, a smaller but equally beautiful waterfall.
 It can be reached on foot from Dettifoss, hiking on a stony but accessible path.
-The reward for your walk is a beautiful waterfall which flows down dramatic basalt columns.
+The reward for your walk is a beautiful waterfall that flows down dramatic basalt columns.

 It will take around 25 minutes to Dettifoss Parking (West) along Route 862, from the Ring Road.
 The road is semi-paved and usually open from June to the end of September.